iambluefred/bukapilot/README.md

 bukapilot should preserve all other vehicle's stock features, including, but are not limited to: FCW, Automatic Emergency Braking (AEB), auto high-beam, blind spot warning, and side collision warning.

 We have detailed instructions for [how to install the device in a car](https://comma.ai/setup).

+Bukapilot patchset modifies the code heavily to integrate with our hardware and backend services, thus we can't make any statement for openpilot supported cars.
+Instead, we plan to offer commerical support for the following:

 | Make      | Model                         | ADAS     | LKAS                      | Gas                        | Brake         |
 | ----------| ------------------------------| ---------| --------------------------| ---------------------------| --------------|